MarcSM/morphex/README.md

 ## License

 All the software is distributed with the Affero GPL license (http://www.gnu.org/licenses/agpl-3.0.en.html).
 The sounds located at "data/sounds" come from freesound.org, in particular from http://www.freesound.org/people/xserra/packs/13038/.

+If you are making a proprietary or closed source app and would like to use Morphex's source code, contact marc.sanchez.info@gmail.com for non AGPLv3 licensing options.

 Copyright © 2019, [Marc Sanchez](https://github.com/MarcSM).
 All rights reserved.